CivVora

 Integrity

-Append-only audit log on configuration.
-Daily backups with point-in-time recovery.
-Database migrations gated by automated and human review.
+Encrypted backups with point-in-time recovery.
+Database migrations are gated by automated and human review.

 03